CIRCULAR SAVINGS PROGRAM.

 It’s on us.
 We sort the recaptured understuff, sanitize it, and partner with textile recyclers to shred it and turn it into new yarn.

 We’ll email you with a pre-paid label or more information coordinating a pick-up / drop-off.
 Once you’re finished returning, we’ll confirm your earnings.
+(Please check your Spam if you don't hear from us!)

 Why recycle?
 Short answer: because 11M pounds of undergarment textile waste enter U.S. landfills daily.
 You’re helping to reduce methane output, divert clothing waste from landfills, and make new yarn.
 Find out more about our process here.